Price Advertising Laws You Should Know

 Properties located in Victoria and New South Wales are strictly required to display their sale price in one of three ways:

-- Or, display text instead of a number by using one of the following:
+- Text en lieu of a dollar amount by using one of the following:

 - EOI – Expressions of Interest